george-language/glang/README.md

 ## Installation

-You can download GLang [here](https://sites.google.com/view/george-lang/install/), or check out the quick setup instructions in the [Guide Book](https://sites.google.com/view/george-lang/documentation/guide-book/).
+You can download GLang [here](https://george-language.github.io/install/), or check out the quick setup instructions in the [guide book](https://george-language.github.io/book/).

 ## Wanna Help Out?